webetdesign/wd-newsletter/README.md

 #### Paramèters

-- title : title of the email
-- name : name of the model
+- name : title of the model
 - sender : name of the people who send the newsletter
-- email : email who send the newsletter
+- email : email to reply
 - template : html of template of the model.
 - txt : txt of template of the model.
 - contents :